JayCax/AI-ML-Bitcoin-Trading-Bot/README.md

 - We recommend installation of the latest conda package manager version conda 22.9.0

-Within the repository, we have established an environment_setup folder with the requirements file already created.
+Within the repository, we have established an environment_setup folder with the requirements.txt file already created.
 Change to this directory.

 # How to run the requirements file: